Investigational AML Franchise

 Milademetan (DS-3032) is an investigational oral selective MDM2 inhibitor currently being evaluated in four phase 1 clinical trials for solid and hematological malignancies, including AML, lymphoma and myelodysplastic syndrome (MDS).

-Relapsed/Refractory and Newly-Diagnosed FLT3-ITD AML: Milademetan (DS-3032) in combination with quizartinib in relapsed/refractory FLT3-ITD AML or newly-diagnosed FLT3-ITD AML unfit for intensive chemotherapy (US)
+Relapsed/Refractory and Newly-Diagnosed FLT3-ITD AML: Milademetan (DS-3032) in combination with quizartinib in relapsed/refractory FLT3-ITD AML or newly-diagnosed FLT3-ITD AML unfit for intensive chemotherapy (US and Japan)

-Relapsed/Refractory AML and High-Risk MDS: Milademetan as a single agent or in combination with 5-azacitidine in relapsed/refractory AML or high-risk MDS (US)
+Relapsed/Refractory AML and High-Risk MDS: Milademetan as a single agent or in combination with 5-azacitidine in relapsed/refractory AML or high-risk MDS (US and Japan)

 Solid Tumors and Lymphomas: Milademetan in advanced solid tumors or lymphomas that have relapsed from or are refractory to standard treatment or for which no standard treatment is available (US)